Isaac-1-lang/javaSorting/README.md

 "Sorting in java"
-The main file has sample use of the package.
+The main.java file has sample use of the package.